 - User manuscript online can be found on Petunjuk Submit Online (Author Guidelines for Online Submission).
 Inappropriate manuscript will be returned to the author before the reviewing process.

 Manuscripts must comprise scientific components as follows: (a) title of the article, (b) author(s)'s name(s) (without any academic title), (c) author(s)'s affiliation, (d) abstract and keywords, (e) introduction, (f) discussion and research findings, (g) conclusion, (h) expression of gratitude (if needed), and (i) bibliography.

 Subtitles in the article (introduction, discussion and research findings, and conclusion) must be numbered in Arabic numbering format sequentially starting from number one.
 Subtitles are bold-typed with Title Case format and in left alignment without underline.
 Sub subtitles are written in bold with Sentence Case format and in left alignment, using numbering format number 2.

-Manuscripts can be written in either Indonesian or English, with the length of no more than 10 pages including figures and tables.
+Manuscripts can be written in either Indonesian or English, with the length of 5000 – 6000 words or approximately including figures and tables.
 The Manuscript must be written according to this article template in the format of Camera Ready.
 The article is written in A4 (210X297mm) using left margin of 2 cm, right margin of 1 cm, bottom margin of 1 cm, and top margin of 2 cm.
 It should be written in Times New Roman with font size of 12 pt.

 Foreign words and terms should be written in italics.
 The use of foreign terms should be avoided in articles written in Indonesian.
 The first sentence of a new paragraph is indented by 3 cm from the left, while each paragraph is not separated from another by any additional space.
 All numbers are written using Arabic numbers except when they appear in the beginning of the sentence.